Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 Component

-The name of the lab/test that was performed.
+The name of the lab or test that was performed.

 Source

 Where the test was completed.
-Some examples include urine, pharyngeal (mouth), vaginal.
-This is important to know in case you are positive it can show where you may have been exposed.
+Some examples include through urine samples, via pharyngeal (mouth) swab, or vaginally.
+This information is important to know in the event of a positive result to show where you may have been exposed.

 Result